Ranson, West Virginia: History

-Today, as Ranson celebrates its centennial, the City is transitioning from a small industrial town, which boomed in the late 19th century, to a community that blends major corporations with quiet residential neighborhoods and a developing commercial district.
-Many of the homes date from the turn of the century and reflect styles of that era.
-Most are unassuming, vernacular, frame or brick, single family, two-story dwellings or one-story cottages.
-Newer one-story homes, townhouses, and apartment complexes have been built on vacant lots throughout Ranson, with most new development being on the western and northern boundaries along the 4-lane U.S. Route 9.

-As in the beginning, Ranson continues to host and welcome business and industry to the community.
 With the construction and opening of the new $425,000 Charles Town General Hospital on October 3, 1948, at the original location of the Hotel Powhatan on 3rd Avenue, Ranson began to develop a medical community, with many doctors opening offices in and around the hospital.
 On April 22, 1975, Jefferson Memorial Hospital (now Jefferson Medical Center) opened at its current facility on Preston Street and 4th Avenue, at a cost of $4.5 million.
 The current facility continues to serve the residents of Jefferson County.
 Just outside the limits of Ranson, but extremely important to the community's economy, is Hollywood Casino at Charles Town Races.
 This facility provides employment to over 1200 individuals, and generates millions of dollars of taxes to Jefferson County and its municipalities for capital improvements.
-Thanks, in part, to these proceeds, which began flowing in 2004, the City has been able to purchase police cars and equipment, complete the Mildred Street streetscape project in 2007, which added sidewalks, curb, gutter and benches, renovate and construct parks, and renovate City Hall.
+Thanks, in part, to these proceeds, which began flowing in 2004, the city has been able to purchase police cars and equipment, complete the Mildred Street streetscape project in 2007, which added sidewalks, curb, gutter and benches, renovate and construct parks, and renovate City Hall.